 - Abide by the terms of the statement; and

-- Notify the ESC of any criminal drug statute conviction for a violation occurring in the workplace no later than five days after the conviction;
+- Notify the district of any criminal drug statute conviction for a violation occurring in the workplace no later than 5 days after the conviction;

-- Notifying the granting agency within ten days after receiving notice from an employee or otherwise receiving actual notice of a conviction;
+- Notifying the granting agency within 10 days after receiving notice from an employee or otherwise receiving actual notice of a conviction;

-- Imposing a sanction on or requiring the employee's satisfactory participation in a drug abuse or rehabilitation program as required by 41 U.S.C. section 8104; and
+- Imposing a sanction on, or requiring the satisfactory participation in a drug abuse assistance or rehabilitation program by, any employee who is convicted, as required by 41 U.S.C. section 8104; and

 - Making a good faith effort to continue to maintain a drug-free workplace through implementation of the above requirements.